Author:

 From that point forward the road was a gentle incline.
 After five minutes, despite her enthusiasm, Caresse began to feel the effort.
 She fell a little behind.
 "Hey, Reacher," she called, "I think I need to quit.
 I'm going to turn around and walk back."

 He left off jogging and walked back to meet her.
-“Are you in any pain?” he asked.
-“Cramps?
-Shin splints?”
+"Are you in pain anyplace?" he asked.
+"Cramps?
+Shin splints?"

 "No," she said, "Just out of breath.
 I've got a stitch in my side."

-“Okay,” she agreed, but after they'd taken two steps, she stopped again and said.
-“Hey, I bet I can hit that red spot with a rock.”
+"Okay," she agreed, but after they'd taken two steps, she stopped again, leaning over, hands resting on her thighs, and said.
+"Hey!
+I betcha I can hit that red spot with a rock."

 He glanced down the road.
 "From here?
 I don’t think so.
 That’s like 100 yards, uphill."

 Caresse picked up a rock and weighed it in her hand.
-It was about the size and weight of a baseball, even if it wasn’t a sphere.
-“What do you want to bet?” she asked.
+It was about the size and weight of a baseball, and fairly uniform in shape, even if it wasn’t a real sphere.
+"What do you want to bet?" she asked.

 He looked her up and down for a moment, considering.
 "I don’t want to take advantage," he told her, "I know you’re going to lose, so let’s just say a kiss."

 She laughed and let fly.
-Andy had been a pretty good shortstop in high school; he had a good arm and a good aim.
+Andy had been a decent shortstop in high school; he had a good arm and good aim.
 Caresse hoped there was some transference of that to her, even if it lay dormant for decades.

 She was rewarded with a resounding thock! as the rock connected with the tree.